+The Port recognizes the importance of establishing a baseline of individual heavy-duty trucks which visit the marine cargo terminals and to measure progress towards achieving the goals and objectives of the MCAS and seeks to acquire additional truck trip information by end of 2022, or sooner if possible.
+Furthermore, CARB's proposed regulatory language for the Advanced Clean Fleet Regulation will likely require marine terminal operators and ports to report heavy-duty truck visits on at least an annual basis beginning in November 2023.
+As such, the Port will establish a truck registry or appropriate database in collaboration with CARB for those heavy-duty trucks visiting the marine cargo terminals by June 30, 2023.
 At CARB's March 2, 2021, Advanced Clean Fleets Regulation Workshop, CARB staff shared their most recent regulatory proposals for transitioning all Class 7 and 8 drayage trucks operating at California's intermodal seaports or railyards to full zero emission by 2035.
 To help facilitate this transition, CARB is proposing that after January 1, 2023, only zero-emission trucks would be eligible to be added to the CARB drayage truck registry.
 To support this effort, staff recommends developing a Port Drayage Truck registry by 2023, or as otherwise required by CARB.
 This will enable the Port to track the total number drayage trucks and fleet characteristics of the drayage trucks that call to its two marine cargo terminals, and it would also allow the Port to share this data with the nearby residents and other stakeholders.

-Truck Objective 1E: Provide status report to the Board of Port Commissioners with recommendations on zero emission truck technology, as well as an evaluation of potential impacts to small fleets and/or independent truck drivers, as part of a Biennial Emissions Report to better understand the transition zero emission truck technology.
+Truck Objective 1E: Provide status report to the Board of Port Commissioners with recommendations on zero emission truck technology, as well as an evaluation of potential impacts to small fleets and/or independent truck drivers, as part of a Biennial biennial Emissions emissions Report reporting to better understand the transition zero emission truck technology.

 Recognizing that ZE truck technology is evolving, Port staff will continue to survey conditions and report to the Board of Port Commissioners biennially.
 These reports will offer the current state of technology, commercial availability and market trends, infrastructure deployments, funding, and fleet adoption.
+In cases where ZE Truck technology is not commercially available or cannot meet the operational demands of fleets, alternative fuels may serve as interim solutions to improve air quality and/or reduce GHG emissions.
 Based on these future analyses in collaboration with stakeholders, Port staff may provide the Board of Port Commissioners with new recommendations to be included in the MCAS.